ahsan-83/Sort-Simulator/README.md

 # Sort-Simulator

-Sort Simulator is Structured Programming LAB Project of BUET CSE Level-1 term-2.
+Sort Simulator is Structured Programming Language LAB Project of BUET CSE Level-1 term-2.
 Bubble sort, Insertion sort and Quick sort algoritms are simulated for small input.
 Simulator is developed using C and iGraphics library in Visual Studio.